wmhass/code_challenge/README.md

 # Code Challenge - iOS
 ---
-This project is a simple implementation to solve a iOS Code Challenge.
+This project is the implementation proposal for a iOS code challenge.

 ## The problem
 ---